-- The borrower formally files for bankruptcy or there is a commencement of foreclosure proceedings. - The obligation is classified Doubtful or worse as per The Fund's classification process - A modification to the terms and conditions of the original agreement that would not normally be considered is executed - Restructure proceedings or an indication of the intention to restructure is initiated by the issuer (investments only).
+- The borrower formally files for bankruptcy or there is a commencement of foreclosure proceedings. - Restructure proceedings or an indication of the intention to restructure is initiated by the issuer (investments only). - Bondholders triggering any Events of Default, triggering an immediate call on the investments. - (b) Credit-impaired assets